 So, over the years, there have been numerous questionable choices being made by YouTube.
 To continue, let’s talk about their initial detrimental policy with the way they started handling copyright takedowns.

-Initially, when a specific section of a user’s video featured a small sample of copyright protected music, the whole video was removed from the site – not just the section that features a sample of the song.
-This could become problematic as, for example, if a Vlog picked up a few second clip of a pop song, it could either be ‘claimed’ by the copyright holder manually or be picked up by their content ID system and removed.
+Initially, when a specific section of a user’s video featured a small sample of copyright-protected music, the whole video was removed from the site – not just the section that features a sample of the song.
+This could become problematic as, for example, if a Vlog picked up a few second clips of a pop song, it could either be ‘claimed’ by the copyright holder manually or be picked up by their content ID system and removed.